Gravitational wave signature of proto-neutron star convection: I. MHD numerical simulations: Results

 Interestingly, the transition to the strong field dynamo regime (green background) is associated with a significant change of the GW spectrum, with low frequencies becoming dominant (see the spectrogram and the green curve in the bottom panel).
 In parallel to the appearance of this low frequency component, the strain amplitude is significantly increased.

 After presenting these typical features of the GW signals generated by PNS turbulent convection, we discuss in more details the amplitude and frequency scalings of the signal.
-To that end, we use the results of our parameter study in which we systematically varied the PNS rotation rate, for both early and late time models.
+To that end, we use the results of our parameter study in which we systematically varied the PNS rotation rate, for both early and late time\footnote{Figure~\ref{f:spectrogram} shows two early time models, but the general features discussed in Sect.~\ref{s:representative} also stand for late time models.
+See also Fig.~\ref{f:spectrogram309} below.} models.